 Who gets accepted to the program?
 Do I have the necessary background and skills?

-The admissions committee considers a variety of factors in deciding whom to admit: including, but not limited to the applicant’s undergraduate GPA, test scores, letters of recommendation, the writing skills and sociological imagination evident in the applicant’s statement of purpose, and applicant’s fit with the department’s areas of strength and its commitment to diversity.
+The admissions committee considers a variety of factors in deciding whom to admit, including but not limited to the applicant’s undergraduate GPA, standardized test scores, letters of recommendation, Statement of Purpose, Personal History Statement, fit with the department’s faculty and areas of strength, and possible contribution to UCI's commitment to diversity.
 If you are weak in one area, it may well be balanced by your strength in other areas.

 If I am accepted to the program, will I receive financial aid?

 I already have an MA in sociology.
-If I am accepted to the PhD program, will I receive any credit for the coursework I have already done?
+If I am accepted to the PhD program, can I receive any credit for the coursework I have already done?